-Cacti are a type of plant that is adapted to desert conditions.
-They have several features that help them survive in hot, dry environments, such as large, water-saving leaves and spines that shield them from predators.
+Cactus are a type of plant that is adapted to desert conditions.
+The best cactus for outdoor pots have several features that help them survive in hot, dry environments, such as large, water-saving leaves and spines that shield them from predators.
 Additionally, cacti can store water in their stems, allowing them to endure extended dry spells.

 Consider potting a cactus to give your outdoor décor a desert flair!
 Cacti come in all shapes and sizes, so you can find one that fits perfectly in your space.
 But with so many options, which cactus is best for an outdoor pot?